panozzaj/rubocop-sage/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at the repository location.
-This is an extremely long line that goes on and on and on and on and on and on and on and on and on and on and on and on and on and on and on and should definitely be wrapped by Prettier when the PostToolUse hook executes after this Edit tool completes successfully.

 ## License